-Last weekend we continued our Christmas celebrations with a day out in Edinburgh filled with all sorts of festive fun.
-As you know Edinburgh is a popular destination to visit no matter what time of year, so we prepared ourselves for the craziness that would be visiting Edinburgh’s Christmas Market in a wheelchair.
 Everyone loves a Christmas market it seems.
 Despite how busy it could get, we wanted to soak up the Christmas atmosphere and enjoy a nice family day out.
-I also wanted to try something I’ve never done before.
+I also wanted to try something I’d never done before.
 Ice skate.
-Yes, wheelchair accessible ice skating is possible and unsurprisingly super easy.
+Yes, wheelchair ice skating is possible and surprisingly super easy.
 I’ll come back to the ice skating in a bit and let the suspense build some more.

 Visiting Edinburgh’s Christmas Markets In A Wheelchair